Small lump sums

 Stranded pots

-Formally known as the de minimis rule for pension schemes, these provisions used to only apply to occupational schemes and public service schemes, but were extended to all registered pension schemes on 6 April 2012.
+Formally known as the de minimis rule for pension schemes, these provisions used to only apply to occupational schemes and public service schemes but were extended to all registered pension schemes on 6 April 2012.

-Occupational schemes & public service schemes
+Occupational schemes and public service schemes

-A lump sum that extinguishes an individual's rights under an occupational scheme or public service scheme can be made if:
+A lump sum extinguishes an individual's rights under an occupational scheme or public service scheme can be made if:

 • The individual is aged at least 55 or is entitled to take their benefits before age 55 because they either have a protected pension age or meet the ill-health condition.
 There is no maximum age.